 Pluggable session storage is the storage which implemented by the user.
-For example, it could be used to implement High-Availability (HA) Solutions, one can implement a Pluggable Session Storage which stores data to shareable storage and if one server, with the FIX Engine, fails and another reserve server stands up then the FIX Engine can restore session states from the same shareable storage.
-Such a storage should implement the OnixS::FIX::ISessionStorage interface.
+For example, it could be used to implement High-Availability (HA) Solutions.
+One can implement a Pluggable Session Storage, which stores data to shareable storage.
+If one server with the FIX Engine fails and another reserve server stands up, the FIX Engine can restore session states from the same shareable storage.
+Such storage should implement the OnixS::FIX::ISessionStorage interface.

-There are few basic rules that should be applied to an implementation of Pluggable Storage.
+There are few basic rules that should be applied to the implementation of Pluggable Storage.

-The Engine core treats instance of Pluggable Storage as a "foreign" object and, therefore, never attempts to delete it.
-On the other hand, there is strong requirement to keep storage instance valid, until the OnixS::FIX::Session instance is destroyed.
+The Engine core treats the instance of Pluggable Storage as a "foreign" object and, therefore, never attempts to delete it.
+On the other hand, there is a strong requirement to keep the storage instance valid until the OnixS::FIX::Session instance is destroyed.

 Be as fast as possible

-Since Pluggable Storage is incorporated into the message send/receive route, it has a direct affection on sending/receiving latency, and overall throughput of the system.
+Since Pluggable Storage is incorporated into the message send/receive route, it directly affects sending/receiving latency and overall throughput of the system.
 So, to keep high performance, it is needed to handle callbacks as fast as possible.

 Prevent against exceptions

-Exceptions thrown from Pluggable Storage callbacks, always immediately break a session.
-So you usually need to use exception-free code for callbacks.
+Exceptions are thrown from Pluggable Storage callbacks, always immediately break a session.
+So you usually need to use an exception-free code for callbacks.

 Don't make assumptions about parameters lifecycle